 How Much Does a Chain Link Fence Cost?

 Modern chain link fencing is a far cry from the sharp, rusty enclosure many remember from elementary school.
-Check out the attractive, customizable options chain link offers to your yard: Averaging $2,090 for a standard-size yard, chain link fence installation may be more economical than you think.
+Check out the attractive, customizable options chain link offers to your yard: Averaging $2,090 for a standard-size yard, the cost of chain link fence installation may be more budget-friendly than you think.

 - Typical Range: $1,159 to $3,022